-Explore the Regent's Canal on foot with a guide from London Canal Museum.
+Our London walks along the towpath of the Regent's Canal are walking tours led by a guide from the museum, who will explain something of the history of the canal as you walk London's watery highway.
 We walk from the museum to Camden Town, taking a short detour via the west portal of Islington Tunnel, then past St. Pancras Lock, and the three Camden Locks, finishing at the last lock.
-This is a London walk into a past age when the canal was busy with cargo, horses, and boats.
-The Camden walk is leisurely and the walk is suitable for anyone including wheelchair users, but you should of course be able to cope with the distance of about a mile and a half (2 km).
+This is a chance to walk London's past, where tell-take evidence of a past age can be seen clearly when pointed out by our guides.
+The walking tour to Camden is leisurely and the walk is suitable for anyone including wheelchair users, but you should of course be able to cope with the distance of about a mile and a half (2 km).
 It lasts about 90 minutes and ends up at London's famous Camden Markets, which you can explore when we arrive (not evening walks).
 Your guide can advise you about the frequent bus and Underground services which can take you back to King's Cross if you need to return, for example to collect your car, or you can walk back in under half an hour.

 |In advance, booked online||Booked in person, or by telephone, or paid on the day|